tsani/jerrington.me/posts/2021-08-12-its-my-first-time.md

 change_.
 Both algorithms begin in an initial empty state: before trying to read the thunk there is no value, so we must compute it; before seeing any data items, there is no maximum value.
-After the first interaction from outside -- invoking the thunk or seeing the first data item -- a state change needs to
-occur: simply yield the computed value or compare the current input with the previous one to decide the new maximum.
+After the first interaction from outside -- invoking the thunk or seeing the first data item -- the algorithm changes states, thus changing its behaviour: simply yield the computed value or compare the current input with the previous one to decide the new maximum.

 How does this state change become reflected in code?
 In the first implementation of `thunk` using a box, the state is explicitly represented as _data_.
 Therefore